oroinc/documentation/bundles/platform/UIBundle/widgets.rst

 Examples of widgets are: contact information, opportunity information, address book, add address form, import form, workflow transitions, etc.

-**Widget container** is a part of UI where widgets are shown.
+**Widget container** is part of UI where widgets are shown.
 A Widget Container can show different types of widgets.

 Examples of implemented BAP widget containers: